JosueSay/MCPsServers/README.md

    git clone https://github.com/modelcontextprotocol/servers.git
    ```

-3. Replace `/ABSOLUTE/PATH/servers` in your `.env` with the actual path to the cloned repo.
+3. Replace `/ABSOLUTE/PATH/servers` in your `.env` with the actual cloned path.

 This way, the chatbot can launch and orchestrate multiple MCPs in parallel.